 Other Distilleries Near Laphroaig

-There are presently nine distilleries on Islay, so you have another eight to visit should you wish to!
-Ardbeg and Lagavulin are the closest and within walking distance of Laphroaig, and Bowmore is a short drive or bus trip away.
+Port Ellen, Ardbeg and Lagavulin are the closest distilleries to Laphroaig and within walking distance.
+Bowmore is a short drive or bus trip away.
 Caol Ila, Ardnahoe and Bunnahabhain are near Port Askaig and a good group of distilleries to visit together (and you get some stunning views of Jura - or even catch the ferry across the sound and visit Jura Distillery).
 Bruichladdich and Kilchoman also make an excellent pair.

 Where To Stay Near Laphroaig Distillery